srjefers/Talk_devFest_2023/README.md

 Also I had the chance to create a connection between dbt-core with snowflake, and had a chance to execute a `dbt run` to build some models on Snowflake.
 To test the connection I execute `dbt debug`

 ## Questions
-* How to create an AWS Lambda that detect when a file is deposited on the AWS S3, and run the EC2 or instead of using EC2, execute Airflow to execute the pipeline?
+* How to read s3 bucket and files from dbt and load them into snowflake?

 ### How to load this project on Docker?
 Fist things first, we need to define a docker file for this kind of task, we can find an example of a dockerFile an the official documentation.
 So we can base our docker file on it and be able to conteinerize our dbt solution.
 Don't forget to copy the profiles.yml and hide all the sensitive information in the envfile.